-What happened?
-On August 13, 2020, we discovered that a third-party contractor engaged by Telmate had left a database that included our customers' personal information exposed on the internet.
+On August 13, 2020, we discovered that a third-party contractor engaged by Telmate left a database that included our customers' personal information exposed on the internet.
 One or more people got unauthorized access to the database online and downloaded information from it.
 They could have seen any of the information in the database.
 We believe that someone posted information from our database on the dark web, where other people could access or buy it.
-This could put you at increased risk of identity theft.
+If your information was exposed and shared, this could put you at increased risk of identity theft.